couchbaselabs/mobile-testkit/README.md

 ### syncgateway

-* functional
+functional

+#### Setup
 1. Create a pool.json of endpoints you would like to target (IPs or AWS ec2 endpoints).
 Rename resources/pool.json.example -> resources/pool.json.
 Update the fake ips with your endpoints.
+2. Install keys (Only required if you do not have ssh access without password). `python libraries/utilities/install_keys.py --key-name=sample_key.pub --ssh-user=root`.
+This will deploy key to each of the endpoints defined in your pool.json file.
-2. Run `python libraries/utilities/generate_clusters_from_pool.py`.
+3. Run `python libraries/utilities/generate_clusters_from_pool.py`.
 This converts the pool you supplied to cluster definitions required for provisioning and running the tests.
 The generated configurations will be in 'resources/cluster_configs/'.

+#### Running the tests
-3. Run the whole suite `robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 testsuites/syncgateway/functional/ `
+Run the whole suite `robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 testsuites/syncgateway/functional/ `
-4. Run a single suite  `robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 testsuites/syncgateway/functional/1sg_1cbs.robot`
+Run a single suite  `robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 testsuites/syncgateway/functional/1sg_1cbs.robot`
-5. Run a single test   `robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 -t "test bulk get compression no compression" testsuites/syncgateway/functional/1sg_1cbs.robot`
+Run a single test   `robot -v SERVER_VERSION:4.1.0 -v SYNC_GATEWAY_VERSION:1.2.0-79 -t "test bulk get compression no compression" testsuites/syncgateway/functional/1sg_1cbs.robot`

-* performance
+performance